abdulvahidkp/Rent_a_Ride/README.md

 4. Start the server: `npm start`
 5. The backend will run on `http://localhost:3000`

+`Note:` Make sure you have MongoDB installed and running on your computer, as the application requires it for data storage.
+There is also a data seeding process that runs when the application is started for the first time.

 ### Client

 The client folder contains the frontend code.
 To run the client, follow these steps: